AshmaDev/node-allegro-client/README.md

 allegroClient.authorize("YOUR_OAUTH_CODE");
 ```

-After correct authorization, access_token (valid for 12 hours) and refresh_token will be generated (valid for 3 months).
+After correct authorization, access_token (valid for 12 hours) and refresh_token (valid for 3 months) will be generated.
 If you do not use this packege for 3 months, you will have to re-authorize app.

 Now you can ask the Allegro for any resource: